So, you fancy trying some hot yoga?

 Maybe you already practice another yoga style like Hatha or Vinyasa or you have tried a hot yoga class and realised your mat isn’t up to scratch or isn’t suited to this new style of yoga?

 You probably know that yoga has been around for thousands of years.
-Early Yogis would not have used a yoga mat at all.
+Early yogis would not have used a mat at all.

 What is hot yoga?

 Hot yoga is a type of yoga that is done in a hot and humid environment similar to that found in India.
 The heat combined with the vigourousness of the exercise (90 minutes) raises the heart rate and exercises the muscles.

 The excessive sweating that ensues is said to (in the words of Bikram Choudhury) ‘remove impurities’.
 The high heat is said to make it easier to stretch the muscles.

 There are several types of hot yoga, here are a few: